jakebeamish/Penplotting.js/README.md

-This is a dependency-free JavaScript framework for making SVG files for penplotters.
+This is a dependency-free framework for making SVG files for penplotters using JavaScript.

-It is built for my own use, and is in part an exercise in JavaScript development.
+> ![NOTE]
+> This framework is a work in progress, and is likely to change in future updates.

 ## Features